jaychempan/ETS/README.md

 ---

 ## 📰 News
-- [2025.4] 🎉 Update the open-source leaderboards on Paper With Code: [Cross-Domain Few-Shot Object Detection](https://paperswithcode.com/task/cross-domain-few-shot-object-detection/latest).
+- [2025.4] 🎉 Update the leaderboards on Paper With Code: [Cross-Domain Few-Shot Object Detection](https://paperswithcode.com/task/cross-domain-few-shot-object-detection/latest) based on open-source settings.
 - [2025.4] 🎉 Release the paper "Enhance Then Search: An Augmentation-Search Strategy with Foundation Models for Cross-Domain Few-Shot Object Detection" in [arXiv](https://arxiv.org/abs/2504.04517).
 - [2025.4] 🎉 Release the **ETS** code based on GroundingDINO Swin-B.
 - [2025.3] 🎉 Win the **2nd Place** in the NTIRE 2025 CD-FSOD Challenge, CVPR2025.